polarvis/polarvis.github.io/README.md

 More details about the theme are available from the [theme repository](https://mmistakes.github.io/minimal-mistakes/).
-This README file contains a short manual for the lab members who want to modify the site, or other people looking at this repository as an example.
+This README file contains a short manual for project members who want to modify the site, or other people looking at this repository as an example.

 ## Updating the site